 Before you can configure the specific types of traffic to send via the VPN tunnel you must configure a WAN Policy for your VPN interface.
-To configure a WAN Policy:
+Note: As of version 3.0, Micro Edge automatically creates a WAN Policy for VPN interfaces.

 - For the Type, choose Specific WAN

-- Click Add, then Save to confirm the new policy
+- Click Save to confirm the new policy.